jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v6.md

  - **The touch apps are changing how I think about software.** Seriously tempted to learn some Swift to try to create some experimental interfaces ... it’s like a medium I forgot existed.

        - Phone UI’s are optimized for doing things while moving.
 Or at least, they feel like it.
 You’re not allowed precision because when would you need it?
-The screen is too mall to enjoy long-form comfort but is amazingly useful for carrying around and getting you out of tight spots.
+The screen is too small to enjoy long-form comfort but is amazingly useful for carrying around and getting you out of tight spots.

        - When you scale up a device 4x, you change where it’s going to be used.
 The iPad is designed to be used on a couch or desk, or on a giant love seat: places   where you might bring your laptop but the power cord is two feet short and your back gets sore if you sit that way for too long.